yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/02-load-data-with-power-query-in-power-bi-desktop.md

     ![](Linked_image_Files/DA100-1.png)

-5. Go to shareX right click on image and then click on edit image.
+5. Go to shareX right click on the image and then click on edit image.

     ![](Linked_image_Files/DA100-2.png)